RiadOliveira/Highedit/README.md

 - [X] Text size editing.
 - [X] Embed links into the document.
 - [ ] Upload/Embed images into the document.
-- [ ] Save created document as PDF.
+- [ ] Save created document as HTML file.

 </br>